×

 When we asked people living in Braga about club and activities where newcomers can meet others, they responded:

 "Expats in Braga often join various clubs and activities to meet new people and immerse themselves in the local culture.
 These include language exchange groups, where they can practice Portuguese and teach their native language to locals.
 They also participate in sports clubs, such as football, tennis, or golf, which are popular in Portugal.
 Cultural activities are another way for expats to meet people.
 They can join cooking classes to learn about Portuguese cuisine, or participate in wine tasting events, as Portugal is famous for its wine.
 There are also art and photography clubs for those interested in the arts.
 Expats often attend local festivals and events, which are a great way to meet locals and other expats.
 Braga hosts a number of annual events, such as the Braga Romana, a festival that celebrates the city's Roman heritage, and the Semana Santa, a Holy Week celebration.
 Networking events and business meetups are also popular among expats, especially those who are in Portugal for work or business.
 These events provide opportunities to meet professionals from various industries.
 Expats also meet people through volunteering.
 There are many non-profit organizations in Braga that welcome volunteers, and this can be a rewarding way to give back to the community and make new friends.
 Social media and online platforms are also useful for meeting people.
 There are several online expat communities and forums where newcomers can ask for advice and meet other expats in Braga.
-Lastly, simply exploring the city, visiting local markets, cafes, and parks, or taking a Portuguese language course can lead to unexpected encounters and friendships," wrote a member in Braga.
+Lastly, simply exploring the city, visiting local markets, cafes, and parks, or taking a Portuguese language course can lead to unexpected encounters and friendships," wrote one member in Braga.

 What should I bring when moving to Braga?